faridyusof727/faridyusof727.github.io/content/posts/start-simple-with-go.md

 avoids deep folder structures, unnecessary abstractions, and generic naming.
 Idiomatic Go code is about clarity, discoverability, and minimal ceremony.

-As the project grows, it'll become a headache to maintain the folder structure.
+As the project grows, maintaining that folder structure becomes a headache.
-In my experience, you'll have a hard time to navigate the codebase.
+In my experience, you'll have a hard time navigating the codebase.

 ## So, what's best?